Download the Zoom Solution Brief

 Ribbon SBCs are certified to work in concert with Zoom Phone Local Survivability Software (ZPLS).
 Zoom’s ZPLS software is deployed on-site to provide basic calling services, if the Zoom cloud is unreachable.
 The software works in concert with a Ribbon SBC to provide local access to telecom services (PSTN) – via locally terminated SIP trunks or using traditional analog/digital PSTN lines.
 The ZPLS software is deployed on a virtual server and remotely managed by Zoom to make deployment easy.
 If the Zoom cloud is unavailable, ZPLS enables intra-site calling (including directory-based calling).
 Ribbon’s SBCs add PSTN access so users can place and receive calls to/from anywhere – keeping employees connected and customers happy.
 It’s an ideal solution to assure emergency services access at schools, healthcare facilities, or any other mission-critical organization.

 ZPLS software is supported by a diverse set of Ribbon SBCs, including hardware-based models that provide local gateways for traditional analog or digital trunks.
 This deployment model assures local PSTN access, even if Internet services are disrupted.
 Review the chart below for SBC models and learn more from our blog post.
+In-depth testing information is available from our Interoperability Guides webpage.

 |SBC Edge Software/Devices||SBC Core Software/Devices|